 application cycle information will be posted as it becomes available.

 Reducing Socioeconomic Disparities in Smoke-Free Rules among Households with Children

 Michael J. Parks, PhD, Minnesota Department of Health

 Annually, 1 in 5 deaths in the United States are related to cigarette use and secondhand smoke (SHS).
 Voluntary household smoke-free rules can mitigate tobacco-related morbidity and mortality, principally by reducing SHS exposure and tobacco use.
 Critical disparities related to socioeconomic status (SES) persist in terms of household smoke-free rules, contributing to disparities in tobacco-related illnesses.
 This study will examine an evidence-based intervention for promoting smoke-free homes among socioeconomically disadvantaged smokers and nonsmokers who live with a smoker.
-The primary aim of the study is to address disparities in secondhand smoke SHS exposure among children by reducing disparities in smoke-free rules in homes and cars among low socioeconomic smokers and nonsmokers who live with a smoker.
+The primary aim of the study is to address disparities in SHS exposure among children by reducing disparities in smoke-free rules in homes and cars among low socioeconomic smokers and nonsmokers who live with a smoker.

 Behavioral Economics of Parental Tobacco Control

 Olivier Drouin MDCM, MSc, FAAP; Massachusetts General Hospital, Boston, MA